 exclude front page categories plugin not working

-#2 Updated by Matt Gold about 7 years ago
+#2 Updated by Matt Gold over 7 years ago

 - Target version changed from Not tracked to 1.4

 Yeah -- wow -- that was a pretty poor ticket, huh?